[Better Sex Products Review] For Play Couples’ Chocolate

 For Play Couples' Chocolate

-For Play Chocolate came about when Victoria – a former CMO with an MBA – began to research the issue of sustaining intimacy in a long-term relationship.
+For Play Chocolate came about when Victoria, a former CMO with an MBA, began to research the issue of sustaining intimacy in a long-term relationship.
 Drawing on research from an array of experts including Dr Karen Gurney and Emily Nagoski, PhD, she decided to create a product to “remind couples to make time for intimacy and play.”

-Known variously as couples’ chocolate, sex chocolate, horny chocolate, and aphrodisiac chocolate, For Play Chocolate kits are designed to help couples to connect, get in the mood for romance, and enjoy greater levels of intimacy.
+Known variously as couples’ chocolate, sex chocolate, horny chocolate, and aphrodisiac chocolate, For Play chocolate kits are designed to help couples to connect, get in the mood for romance, and enjoy greater levels of intimacy.

 The chocolates are labelled “His” and “Hers”, and there are boxes available for same-gender or different-gender couples.
 I’d love to see a non-binary or genderless version added to the range in the future, if possible.

-They come beautifully packaged in sleek and stylish boxes in either pink, purple, or green.
+For Play sex chocolate kits come beautifully packaged in sleek and stylish boxes in either pink, purple, or green.
 The chocolates themselves are beautiful, too, decorated with pink and bronze edible shimmer.
 The overall first impression is of luxury and high quality.

 For Play’s products are vegan and made using ethically sourced 62% Ecuadorian dark chocolate.
 Their supplier is Original Beans chocolate, rated as a leading company by Chocolate Scorecard for environmental, sustainability, and labour practices.

-How Does It Work?
+How Does For Play Sex Chocolate Work?

-For Play’s chocolate is super delicious, combining the sweet-bitter combo of quality dark chocolate with the infusion of subtle, natural botanical flavours.
+For Play’s sex chocolate is super delicious, combining the sweet-bitter combo of quality dark chocolate with the infusion of subtle, natural botanical flavours.
 It melts smoothly in the mouth and the popping candy leaves a fun tingling sensation in its wake.

 But how does it work?